NeroBlackstone/lume-blog-muse/README.md

 ### Basic personal information

-Check `./src/_data/site.yml`, according your personal information to modify this file to.
+Check `./src/_data/site.yml`, according your personal information to modify this file.
 You can also change site theme in this file.

 Disqus default statue is disable, you can enable it in this configuration file.

-## Write blog post
+## Write a blog post

 Check `./src/posts/MarkdownExample.md` to know how to write markdown.